oblivioncth/FIL/README.md

 # Compatability
 ### Flashpoint Infinity/Flashpoint Ultimate
-This tool was made with the express purpose of using it with Flashpoint Ultimate (i.e. all games/animation pre-downloaded).
-Technically it should work with Infinity if you run all of the games you want to import at least once, but its use is not currently directly supported.
+This tool was made with the express purpose of using it with Flashpoint Ultimate (i.e. all games/animations pre-downloaded), but since the 0.2 rewrite of CLIFp it should work with Infinity as well.
+Just note that use with Infinity is largely untested.

 ### General
 While testing for 100% compatibility is infeasible given the size of Flashpoint, OFILb was designed with full compatibility in mind; however, the importer itself only provides access to the games and their related playlists within Flashpoint, not the animations, since LaunchBox is primarily a games frontend.
-Additionally, accessing the "Extras" content of an entry is currently not supported.

 The ":message:" feature of Flashpoint, commonly used to automatically show usage instructions for some games before they are started, is supported.
 The entries that use it are added as additional-apps to their respective games as they once were when Flashpoint came packaged with LaunchBox.
 All messages are displayed in a pop-up dialog via CLIFp.

+Viewing extras (which are simply a folder) is also supported and the corresponding additional apps that open these folders will be added when importing a platform.

 Since Flashpoint originally used LaunchBox as its launcher most fields within Flashpoint have a one-to-one equivalent (or close enough equivalent) LaunchBox field.
 That being said there are a few fields that are unique to Flashpoint that do not have matching field and so they are simply excluded during the import, resulting in a relatively minor loss of information for each game in your collection.